cryptogogue/vol-node-cpp/docs/mining-node-setup-guide/volwal-miner-control-setup-guide.md

 If you're using VOLWAL as your wallet, open it in your browser and add a new network using the address of your mining node.
 Once the network is online, you can import your account.

 There is a secret 'admin' screen accessible from the network screen in VOLWOL.
-To access it, naivagate to the network screen (the screen that shows the list of accounts on the network) and append "/admin" to the URL:
+To access it, navigate to the network screen (the screen that shows the list of accounts on the network) and append "/admin" to the URL:

 ![Network Admin URL](images/volwal-network-admin-url.png)